 Smokefree places in Lower Hutt

-The following places in our city are smokefree:
+The following places are smokefree:

 - Outdoor public swimming pools

-- Parks and sports grounds
+- Parks, sports grounds and skate parks

-- Outside Council buildings and facilities
+- Outdoor public areas around Council buildings and facilities

-- Council run and sponsored events
+- Council run and funded events

-- Outdoor pavement dining areas.
+- Outdoor pavement dining areas

 Lower Hutt’s Smokefree Policy